yankai364/Pirate-Dash-360-Tutorial/readme.md

 ## 4. Part 2: Creating the Augmented Environment

 Now that we have added the objects to our AR environment, it is time to position them to create our first game level!

-In this section, the objective is to learn how to create the augmented environment by rendering objects, adding user interactions and manipulating objects using scripts.
+> The objective of this section is to learn how to create the augmented environment by rendering objects, adding user interactions and manipulating objects using scripts.

 ### a.
 Positioning Tiles using Grid System

+We will now position our tiles using a self-devised Grid System.

+<details><summary>Show Instructions</summary>

 Since we are building a platformer game, the coordinates of each tile has to be exact as we do not want to have any visible gaps, misaligned tiles or poor level visibility.
 To achieve precision, we will use a **Grid System** to define where the tiles should be placed in the AR environment.
 Since our game provides a 360-degrees experience, we have experimented and devised the below grid (top-down view) for optimal level visibility and multi-level scalability.